rethinkdb/docs/api/python/index.md

 ## [default](default/) ##

 {% apibody %}
-value.default(default_value) &rarr; any
+value.default(default_value | function) &rarr; any
-sequence.default(default_value) &rarr; any
+sequence.default(default_value | function) &rarr; any
 {% endapibody %}

-Handle non-existence errors.
-Tries to evaluate and return its first argument.
-If an error related to the absence of a value is thrown in the process, or if its first argument returns `None`, returns its second argument.
-(Alternatively, the second argument may be a function which will be called with either the text of the non-existence error or `None`.)
+Provide a default value in case of non-existence errors.
+The `default` command evaluates its first argument (the value it's chained to).
+If that argument returns `None` or a non-existence error is thrown in evaluation, then `default` returns its second argument.
+The second argument is usually a default value, but it can be a function that returns a value.

-__Example:__ Suppose we want to retrieve the titles and authors of the table `posts`.
+__Example:__ Retrieve the titles and authors of the table `posts`.
 In the case where the author field is missing or `None`, we want to retrieve the string `Anonymous`.